arjanjandu/AgentLang/README.md

 - **Gmail Reader** (optional): Fetches your most recent email

 The agent uses keyword matching to determine which tool to call and maintains state to track which tools have been used.

+## Implementation Options

+The framework provides three different implementations:

+1. **Standard (lang.py)**: Uses LangGraph for workflow management with Gmail integration
+2. **Simplified (lang_no_gmail.py)**: Same as standard but without Gmail functionality
+3. **ReAct (lang_react.py)**: Uses LangChain's ReAct agent pattern for more sophisticated reasoning

+### Benefits of ReAct Implementation

+The ReAct implementation offers several advantages:

+- **Better reasoning**: Uses a think-act-observe loop for improved decision-making
+- **Dynamic tool selection**: Agent autonomously decides which tool to use based on the query
+- **Explainable actions**: Provides reasoning for each step in its decision process
+- **More flexible parsing**: Better handling of ambiguous or complex queries

+Choose the ReAct implementation when working with complex tasks that require multi-step reasoning.

 ## Setup Details